cloudcalldev/crud-boilerplate/README.md

 * Authentication handled with JWT's
 * Monitoring using Graphite
 * Swagger and Swagger UI endpoint for all documentation
-* Bunyan logging with cooralation identifiers for easy traceability
+* Bunyan logging with correlation identifiers for easy traceability
 * Prebuilt handler file for Lambda usage
 * Completely written in Typescript for quick development